TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Show avatar in test scene setup
+- Would be good to finally implement the server details

 - We could have login with steam instead of linking but im not convinced
     - let's have a page for linking, it will be trivial
     - I think we can always link to steam account, just transfer the data from the discord to steam account if it has better MMR